-Basic Tools Needed:
+Basic Tools Needed

-Safety Glasses NIOSH approved Dust Mask

-Wood/Concrete Moisture Meter or both Broom or Vacuum

-Chalk Line Starting Row Wedges

-Tapping Block Pry Bar or Trim Puller
+- Safety glasses

+- Wood moisture meter

+- Concrete moisture meter

+- Chalk line

+- Tapping block

-Tape Measure Pencil
+- Tape measure

-Jamb Saw Miter Saw

-Table Saw Utility knife

-Appropriate Adhesive Trowel Low Adhesion Painter Tape
+- Jamb saw

+- Table saw

+- Appropriate adhesive trowel

-Coordinating stain, filler, or putty Plastic Scraper
+- Coordinating stain, filler, or putty

-Mineral Spirits (odorless) Terry Towels
+- Mineral spirits (odorless)

-Thick Felt Protectors Pull Bar

-Putty Knife Carpenters Square
+- Thick felt protectors

+- Putty knife

+- Broom or vacuum

+- Starting row wedges

+- Pry bar or trim puller

+- Pencil

+- Flooring adhesive

+- Utility knife

+- Low adhesion painter's tape

+- Plastic scraper

+- Terry towels

+- Pull bar

+- Carpenters square

+- Miter saw

-Accessories Needed depending on Installation Method:
+Accessories Needed

-15 lb. felt or rosin paper (Staple Down), Moisture Resistant Hardwood Flooring Underlayment (Floating), Premium grade urethane or acrylic flooring adhesive (Glue Down), Coordinating Transition Strips or Molding, Premium Hardwood Floor Cleaner

-PRE-INSTALLATION & JOB SITE CONDITIONS ACCLIMATION
+- 15 lb. felt or rosin paper (for staple down method)

+- Coordinating transition strips or molding

+- NIOSH approved dust mask

+- Performance Accessories Underlayment (for floating method)

+- Hardwood floor cleaner

+Direct Glue Installation: Use Performance Accessories Adhesives and Sealers or products that meet or exceed manufacturer's adhesive and sealer specifications as specified in Adhesive Selection section below.
+Refer to container labels for specifics on trowel size, etc.

+Pre-Installation and Job Site Conditions

-Do not deliver wood flooring to the jobsite or install wood flooring until appropriate temperature and humidity conditions have been achieved.
-Flooring should be delivered and stored inside the HVAC controlled portion of the jobsite for a minimum of 72 hours prior to installation to allow for the product to acclimate.
-Flooring should be stacked with at least a four inch (4") airspace under the cartons.
+Do not install wood flooring until appropriate temperature and humidity conditions have been achieved.
+Flooring should be delivered and stored inside the HVAC controlled portion of the jobsite.
+Flooring should be stacked with at least a 4" airspace under the cartons.
 Remove any and all plastic wrap that may have been used to ship the material.
-Make certain that the room temperature where the product is acclimated is set to normal living conditions as described above.
+Make certain that the room temperature is set to normal living conditions as described above.

 To reduce the risk of moisture related failures, the subfloor and wood flooring must be of similar moisture content.
-Test the subfloor by taking a minimum of 20 moisture content readings for per 1000 square feet of subfloor using a pin type moisture meter.
-Average these readings and include on the data sheet on page 7 of these instructions.
+Test the subfloor by taking a minimum of 20 moisture content readings for per 1,000 square feet of subfloor using a pin type moisture meter.
+Average these readings and include on the data sheet on page

+Pre-Installation and Job Site Conditions (cont'd)

+12 of these instructions.
 Likewise check the wood flooring moisture content and record on the same sheet.
 These moisture readings are to be left as a permanent record of testing with the homeowner.
-When both the subfloor and flooring are below 12% moisture content and the flooring is within 4% of the subfloor moisture, acclimation is complete.
-The flooring is acclimated and ready for installation only when it has reached a moisture content level consistent with the job site and normal living conditions.
-Do not install the floor until these moisture conditions are met.

-SUB-FLOOR REQUIREMENTS: ON, ABOVE, or BELOW GRADE:
+Mohawk recommends that wood subfloors be below 12% moisture content and that Mohawk Wood Floors be within 4% of the subfloor moisture readings to install the product.

+Mohawk does not recommend installing flooring under cabinets or other permanent fixtures.

+Subfloor Requirements on Above or Below Grade